Sore throat from metronidazole

 When a sore throat is caused by metronidazole, it is important to seek medical attention promptly.
 Your healthcare provider may recommend stopping the medication and switching to an alternative treatment.
 In some cases, additional medications such as antihistamines or corticosteroids may be prescribed to help alleviate the symptoms of a sore throat.

-See also Can metronidazole affect pregnancy test
+See also Can metronidazole treat yeast

 If the sore throat persists or worsens despite stopping metronidazole, further evaluation may be necessary to rule out other potential causes.
 Your doctor may perform a physical examination, take a throat swab for cultures, or order additional tests to determine the underlying cause of the persistent sore throat.